 Specify the number of ground wires (single conductors or bundles of subconductors).
 Ground wires are not usually bundled.

 Lists the conductor or bundle identifiers.
-Phase conductors are identified p1, p2,..., pn.
-Ground wires are identified g1,g2,..., gn.
+Phase conductors are identified as p1, p2,..., pn.
+Ground wires are identified as g1,g2,..., gn.

 In three-phase systems, the three phases are usually labeled A, B, and C. The correspondence with the phase number is:

 1, 2, 3, 4, 5, 6, 7, 8, 9,.... = A, B, C, A, B, C, A, B, C,...